DaniJG/danijg.github.io/content/posts/its-always-dns.md

 As you can read in that issue's thread, the Homebrew distribution of `kubectl` does indeed compile it with `CGO_ENABLED=1` while the _official_ google release doesn't.

-That solves the mistery.
+That solves the mystery.
 Upgrading docker caused the `kubectl` binary to be repointed to a version of `kubectl` redistributed by Docker.
 While the Homebrew version is compiled to correctly resolve DNS in MacOS, Docker is redistributing the _official_ google release which isnt compiled this way!

 ## TL;DR

 If you are a Mac user:
 1. Always install kubectl in Mac using Homebrew
-2. If you notice DNS resolution errors connecting to clusters behind a VPN, its likely Docker for Mac repointed the `kubelet` binary to its own version.
+2. If you notice DNS resolution errors connecting to clusters behind a VPN, its likely Docker for Mac repointed the `kubectl` binary to its own version.
 Restore to the Homebrew version with:
     ```
     brew link --overwrite  kubernetes-cli
     ```